Marketing’s job is never done. It’s about perpetual motion. We must continue to innovate every day.

 6. Communicate through email newsletters

-You can use email newsletters to communicate with your target audience, which is also applicable to new converts to your school.
+You can use email newsletters to communicate with your target audience, which also applies to new converts to your school.
 The idea is to keep in touch while updating your information on school events and developments.

 There are free email newsletter platforms that allow users to send thousands of newsletters at once.
-There are dozens of them to choose from, and many of them allow creating simple text emails or HTML email newsletters with splashes of design elements and images.
+There are dozens of them to choose from, and many enable creating simple text emails or HTML email newsletters with splashes of design elements and images.
 Click here for steps to creating a simple email marketing process.

 To make newsletters, you need to create a sign-up form, an email editor, and basic automation features.
 Always consider sending welcome emails to new prospects and converts.